 AS/CA S042.4: – Requirements for connection to an air interface of a Telecommunications Network – Part 4: IMT-2000 Customer Equipment

-Our NATA accreditation for S042 complements EMC Technologies’ extensive NATA accreditations for EMC, EMR, SAR and Safety.
-EMCT is the only test house in Australia who can provide all the necessary services under the one roof.
+Our NATA accreditation for S042 complements EMC Technologies’ extensive NATA accreditations for EMC, EMR, SAR, and Safety.
+EMCT is the only test house in Australia that can provide all the necessary services under one roof.

 NOTE 1: Radiated spurious emissions testing of the compliant cellular module and host device to EN 301 908-1 and FCC Part 22 may be required as part of the telecommunications assessment.
 This is an S042 requirement and may not be covered by existing test reports.
 EMC Technologies can provide this service if required.

 NOTE 2: Certification Body Statements are no longer mandatory.
 We can arrange one if required through a partner company.

 For more information, call us or fill in the form at https://www.emctech.com.au/get-quote/

 ACMA Compliance with these applicable RCM (formerly C-tick, A-tick) standards is mandatory for all devices that connect to the mobile phone network and use voice or data.

 - WBCDMA (3G) and LTE (4G) devices must comply with AS/CA S042.1 and AS/CA S042.4.